davidcarozza/boats0d-review/README.md

 boats0d_parameters.m

 Set the standard input parameters for boats structure.
-Parameters are stored in the field boats.parameters
+Parameters are stored in the boats.parameters field.

 boats_change_input.m